dina-the-developer/aws-php-sdk-marketplace-integration/README.md

 ### 3. Set up the AWS credentials and configuration:

+Configure the AWS credentials and region.
+Replace 'us-east-1' with the appropriate AWS region, and provide your AWS access key ID and secret access key in the Credentials constructor.

 ```php

 $region = 'us-east-1'; // Replace with the appropriate AWS region